It’s a gorgeous day to find out the different health benefits of saffron.

 You can get Vitamin A, Vitamin B1, Vitamin B2, Vitamin B3, Vitamin B6, Vitamin B9, Vitamin B12, Vitamin C, and even Vitamin D.

-Although some of these are small percentages of the daily value you need, they still add up.
+Although some of these represent small percentages of the daily value you need, they still add up.

 For its mineral contents, you’ll get calcium, copper, iron, magnesium, manganese, phosphorus, potassium, selenium, sodium, and zinc.